jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 After you set the password, the services will need to restart and then the Customer Edge node will present the Dashboard

+..
+Note:: You may have to Refresh your browser and log in again.

 |

 .. image:: ../images/restart.png

 |

-Once all services are up and running you should see the Dashboard:
+Once all services are up and running you should see the Dashboard which will have various colors and state as shown:

 |